 You'll be taught by:

 - Dr John Fox MSc, PhD.
-Senior Lecturer, Institute of Criminal Justice Studies
+Senior Lecturer, School of Criminology and Criminal Justice

 - Dr Mick Harper, PhD PFHEA RODP.
 Associate Head (Innovation), School of Health and Care Professions

 - Other Facilitators will include experienced Consultant Paediatricians and Senior Police Detectives